-Dr. Charles Huang is an associate in the Intellectual Property Practice Group in the firm's Washington, D.C. office.
+Dr. Charles Huang is special counsel in the Intellectual Property Practice Group in the firm's Washington, D.C. office.

 Areas of Practice